Updated: 15 May 2019

 The United Arab Emirates (UAE) is probably the only country in the world that can boast of so many world records that can be accessed and experienced by the people, is a short span of time.
 Comprising of seven cities (or Emirates as they are called), the UAE has developed into a thriving commercial and tourist destination at an astonishingly fast pace, seeing numerous high-rise buildings, excellent infrastructure, a multinational and multi-cultural population, all pop-up within a span of 50 years!
+At any given time, there are more than 30 world records in the UAE, some of which are beaten in the next year by the country itself!

 Although a federal monarchy, the ambition and progressive vision of its ruling family are what led to this country's impressive development.
 It is not uncommon to hear of new world records being created every day here, and a trip to the UAE would be incomplete without visiting at least a few of the most impressive record holding attractions and sites.